besener/starter-academic/content/home/experience.md

 [[experience]]
-  title = "Lecturer I of Medieval Mediterranean and Islamic Art" company = "The Department of the History of Art at the University of Michigan" company_url = "https://lsa.umich.edu/histart/" location = "Ann Arbor, Michigan"
+  title = "Lecturer I of Islamic Art and Medieval Mediterranean" company = "The Department of the History of Art at the University of Michigan" company_url = "https://lsa.umich.edu/histart/" location = "Ann Arbor, Michigan"